 Many beginners may be pondering what kind of keyboard to buy.
 Nowadays, electric keyboards and digital pianos come with different key lengths.
 Usually, it is boiled down to 61-key and 88-key options.
 The 88-key is the standard piano keyboard.
 On the other hand, is 61-keys enough to learn piano?

 The short answer is YES; still, there are limitations to 61-key pianos.
 In this article, we share some details of the pros and cons of the 61-key pianos.

 You may be interested in how to choose a digital piano.

 Generally, the 61-key pianos are more budget-friendly.
 Many models sell for under two hundred US dollars.
 This is probably the main reason many people consider the 61-key pianos.

-When you compare 88-key and 61-key pianos with similar features and qualities, the 61-keys usually cost about 1/3 of the 88-keys.
+When you compare 88-key and 61-key pianos with similar features and qualities, the 61-key usually costs about 1/3 of the 88-key.